Allegations against adults who work with children

 - behaved towards a child or children in a way that indicates they may pose a risk of harm to children; or

 - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 If there is an allegation with regard to someone who cares for children outside of their main workplace then this potentially has implications for their professional role and must also be referred to the LADO.

 The Government have published guidance on regulated activity in the children's workforce.

 What is a LADO?

-Local authorities should have designated a particular officer, or team of officers to be involved in the management and oversight of allegations against adults who work with children.
+Local authorities should have designated an officer, or team of officers to be involved in the management and oversight of allegations against adults who work with children.

 In Trafford we have a particular designated officer.
-Our Local Authority Designated Officer (LADO) works within the boundaries of Trafford borough and is there to support staff across all organisations who work with children and young people (in regulated activity) if any concerns arise regarding any practitioner who works with children and young people under the age of 18 and their suitability to carry out their work.
+Our Local Authority Designated Officer (LADO) works within the boundaries of Trafford borough and is there to support those managing allegations within their organisation.

 Making a referral

 To make a referral you must complete the LADO Referral Form.